 By following the life and teachings of Jesus Christ, we are a Mennonite church committed to community, peacemaking and compassionate service to others.
 We invite you to join us on our journey.

-Learn more about us, our beliefs, our ministries, and our vision as a church.
-Join us for worship at our location in the Libertyville Civic Center.
-Mennonite Ministries, located at 324 Peterson Road, is open Monday-Friday, 9:00 a.m. - 12 noon, and by appointment.
+Mennonite Ministries, our church office, is located at 324 Peterson Road.
+The office is open Monday-Friday, 9:00 a.m. - 12 noon, and by appointment.

 Our pastor Roland now posts copies of past sermons on his sermon blog.
 It's a great resource if you missed the service or want to revisit what you heard.

 As a community we believe God is leading us to be involved in partnering together with First Baptist Church in Waukegan in ministering to neighborhood children.
 We encourage members of our community to consider in what ways the Spirit of God might be leading you to participate.
 The kind of commitment needed is about one (1) Wednesday night per month, from 6:30 pm - 8:45 pm.
 If you wish to participate or need more information, please contact Roland.